satyam122/Linux-firebase-app/README.md

 # Linux-firebase-app
-Created an app which runs linux commands using cloud and flutter.
+Created an app that can run any Linux command using API and the output will be saved in Google Firestore database.
+From Firestore, the output will print on the screen.